GSG-G13/trakio/README.md

 - I can see my tasks in a specific project in calendar mode.
 - I can attach files or relevant documents to tasks.
 - I can update the status of my tasks "to-do, doing, review, done".
-- I can receive notifications when new tasks are assigned to me.
-- I can search and filter tasks based on various criteria such as due date, priority, or assigned team member.
 - I can logout from the website.
 - I can delete my account.